Starburst Galaxy

 Preview a query #

-To preview a query, follow these steps:
+To preview a query:

 • Click Close to exit the preview dialog.